Nerlci/Neon-Timer/README.md

 # Neon Timer

 ## What is Neon Timer?
-Neon Timer is an cube timer made by Arduino,trying let the price of the cube timer get lower,let the cube timer be more popular
+Neon Timer is a cube timer made by Arduino,trying let the price of the cube timer get lower,let the cube timer be more popular.

 ## I want a Neon Timer,what should I prepare?
 * An Arduino develope board